CVA Grant Program Information

 For facilities who have already installed a Marine Sewage Disposal Facility (MSDF), funding for operation and maintenance (O&M) projects for the upcoming boating season is also now available.
 Grants will be made for reimbursement of up to 75% of the project cost of O&M of existing MSDFs for the upcoming boating season.
 The operator of any existing MSDF is eligible for O&M funding provided the pumpout or dump station is publicly available for a reasonable daily/weekly/seasonal period, at no cost.
 Central vacuum pumpout systems which are incorporated within the dock system are MSDFs and are eligible for funding.
 These systems will be considered as a secondary priority for funding.

-All documents and notifications for this RFP will be posted on the State Contracting Portal ("CT Source Portal") located on the CT Source web page hosted by the Department of Administrative Services (DAS).
-The CT Source Portal can be found at the following web address ttps://portal.ct.gov/DAS/CTSource/CTSource.
+All documents and notifications for the grant will be available on the State Contracting Portal (CTsource) located on the CTsource web page hosted by the Department of Administrative Services (DAS).

 • Scroll to this Solicitation Number and select it.